Pazhayakoottukar: Correspondence with the Chaldean Patriarchate

 A decade later, the Pazhayakoottukar who were under the padroado again pleaded for a bishop from the patriarch.
 By then, the pope had suppressed the Archdiocese of Cranganore and its Chaldean Syrian rite Christians were to be brought under the Archdiocese of Verapoly administered by the Carmelites.
 This was totally unacceptable to them and this risk encouraged them to seek the patriarch's intervention.
 In response, Patriarch Yawsep VI sent Metropolitan Elias Mellus to Malabar in 1874.
 The main motivator behind this was Philip Azziz, a Chaldean priest sent by the patriarch as his representative in Malabar.
 Mellus had previously tried, along with Patriarch Yawsep VI, though without success in the First Vatican Council, to re-establish Chaldean jurisdiction in India.
 In his journey to Malabar, he was accompanied by Corebishop Michael Agustinos and soon followed by Bishop Philip Yaqov Abraham.
-He made Thrissur, a newly established metropolis in the Kingdom of Cochin, his headquarters while Bishop Philip Yaqov travelled to the south into Travancore.
+He made into the city of Thrissur, a newly established metropolis in the Kingdom of Cochin, his headquarters while Bishop Philip Yaqov travelled to the south into Travancore.
 Most of the Syrian churches under the padroado and some of the churches under Verapoly submitted to Mellus.
 Meanwhile, Bishop Philip Yaqov was forced to return to the ptriarch due to the strong opposition in the south, largely led by Priest Mani Nidhirikkal.
 Pope Pius IX issued excommunication against Patriarch Yawsep VI and Metropolitan Elias Mellus, for the patriarch's unauthorised intervention in Malabar.
 To relieve himself from the pope's excommunication, the patriarch was left with no other option than to recall the metropolitan from Malabar, which he reluctantly did in 1882.
 These upheavals in the Church of Malabar made Rome change its mind.
 Pope Leo XIII officially overturned the latinising policy and separated the Pazhayakoottukar from the Apostolic vicariate of Verapoly permanently.
 This decision paved way for the foundation of the Modern Syro-Malabar Church.